LEICA SUMMICRON M 50mm

 1.Overview

-The Summicron 50mm with built-in hood is also available in a silver barrel with an L39 screw mount for the Barnack Leica, but the minimum shooting distance is 1.0m, matching the standard minimum shooting distance of the Barnack Leica.
+The Summicron 50mm with built-in hood is also available in a silver barrel with an L39 screw mount version for the Barnack Leica, but the minimum shooting distance is 1.0m, which matches the standard minimum shooting distance of the Barnack Leica.
 By using an L/M conversion ring, it can be used with M-mount Leica cameras, but care must be taken as you can only get as close as 1m.

 2.Usage